junxit/us-congress-code/title-06/chapter-1/sec-665i.md

   - **(2)** submit to the Committee on Homeland Security of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate a report certifying compliance with all applicable privacy laws as referred to in paragraph (1), or identifying any instances of noncompliance with such privacy laws.
 - **(d)** *Report to Congress* Not later than one year after December 27, 2021, the Director shall provide to the Committee on Homeland Security of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate a briefing and written report on implementation of this section.
 - **(e)** *Savings* Nothing in this section may be construed to permit the Federal Government to gain access to information of a remote computing service provider to the public or an electronic service provider to the public, the disclosure of which is not permitted under section 2702 of title 18.
-- **(f)** *Definitions* In this section:
-  - **(1)** *Cybersecurity risk* The term “cybersecurity risk” has the meaning given such term in section 659(a) of this title.
-  - **(2)** *Industrial control system* The term “industrial control system” means an information system used to monitor and/or control industrial processes such as manufacturing, product handling, production, and distribution, including supervisory control and data acquisition (SCADA) systems used to monitor and/or control geographically dispersed assets, distributed control systems (DCSs), Human-Machine Interfaces (HMIs), and programmable logic controllers that control localized processes.
+- **(f)** *Definition* In this section, the term “industrial control system” means an information system used to monitor and/or control industrial processes such as manufacturing, product handling, production, and distribution, including supervisory control and data acquisition (SCADA) systems used to monitor and/or control geographically dispersed assets, distributed control systems (DCSs), Human-Machine Interfaces (HMIs), and programmable logic controllers that control localized processes.
-  - **(3)** *Information system* The term “information system” has the meaning given such term in section 1501(9) of this title.
 - **(g)** *Termination* The authority to carry out a program under this section shall terminate on the date that is seven years after December 27, 2021.

 ## Source credit

 (Pub.
 L. 107–296, title XXII, § 2220C, as added Pub.
 L. 117–81, div.
 A, title XV, § 1548(a), Dec.
 27, 2021, 135 Stat.
-2061.)
+2061; amended Pub.
+L. 117–263, div.
+G, title LXXI, § 7143(b)(2)(L), Dec.
+23, 2022, 136 Stat.
+3661.)

 ## Notes